ptarmiganlabs/butler/butler-docs/docs/index.md

 * Trigger Sense tasks from a reload script.
 This makes it possible to start different Sense tasks based on what data has been read from a database, for example.
 * Any messages sent to Slack can include full formatting (web links, text formatting etc), as well as "poking" users.
 I.e. notifying specific Slack users that they have a new message.
 Can for example be used to notify user(s) that an app has reloaded with new data.
 * Send and receive MQTT publish-subscribe messages.
 MQTT (and the pubsub concept in general) is a great way for systems to communicate reliably with each other.
+* Modify the Operations Monitor app to send a daily summary of daily/weekly/monthly active users, # of failed tasks etc to a Slack channel
+* ...